himanshuahlawat31/collabwork-demo/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T002.md

 Workshop-Step Solution "MOVECLOUD-T002"
 ```

-To read or view a step by step explanation of this challenge, please visit [this page](/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md)
+To read or view a step by step explanation of this challenge, please visit Next Page.

-### Next Step

-When you are done, move to the [next challenge](/Challenges/Module3-ClosingTheFeedbackLoop/ClosingTheFeedbackloop.md)